Werwulf: Production

-In January 2025, it was announced that a horror film written and directed by Robert Eggers titled Werwulf was in development, which was co-written by Sjón, who had previously worked with Eggers in The Northman (2022).
-The film would be set in 13th-century England, and would feature Middle English.
+In January 2025, it was announced that a horror film written and directed by Robert Eggers titled Werwulf was in development with Focus Features attached to produce and finance the film, which was co-written by Sjón, who had previously worked with Eggers in The Northman (2022).
+The film would be set in 14th-century England, and would feature Middle English.
+The pair worked with two University of Oxford professors in order to maintain authenticity.
 Eggers went on to say that Werwulf was the darkest script he had ever written.

 In July 2025, Aaron Taylor-Johnson joined the cast as the title character, with Lily-Rose Depp, Willem Dafoe, and Ralph Ineson in talks to join.
 Working Title Films, along with its producers Tim Bevan and Eric Fellner, would also join the project.
+Later, amidst shooting, Jan Bijvoet, Jack Morris and Ritchi Edwards were revealed to have been quietly cast.
+In January 2026, Bodhi Rae Breathnach joined the cast.